ammar-tanwar/bloglearnbay/posts/data-structures-or-algorithms-what-to-learn-first.md

 Thus, when you opt for <b>data structures and algorithms courses</b>, check the course level and curriculum for better decisions.<br/>

 Upskilling with algorithms at first can have some gains and losses too.
 Problem-solving is the key metric of algorithms in DSA.
 When you decide to learn algorithms first, simplifying the issues get easy.
 You learn to cut down a problem into smaller blocks and then design the code.
 From knowing the problem to solving it with lesser effort becomes easy with algorithms.
-Thus, going for a <.b>DSA course online</b> can safeguard your career growth plans if the proper training is provided.<br/>
+Thus, going for a <b>DSA course online</b> can safeguard your career growth plans if the proper training is provided.<br/>

 Learning algorithms firsthand help IT experts debug the system and make it work seamlessly.
 But prior knowledge of data is still a need.
 If you lack basic knowledge of data storage, data handling, & processing, you may fail in having real use of algorithms.
 Any <b>DSA program</b> starts with data structure sessions at a basic level, and hence, opting for algorithms first can threaten to upskill.<br/>